kiran3807/rust-block-cache/README.md

 ### Optimization - 2 :

-However in certain cases we cannot avoid the worst case memory complexity and stressing the memory of the edge services.
-So to avoid thrashing and to *further boost read latency in general*, we place a LRU cache within the get_block functionality that gaurds the access to the actual logic.
+As the problem statement demands that we optimise for read latency,  we place a LRU cache within the `get_block` functionality that gaurds the access to the implementation.

 ## Going further :